ndbroadbent/universal_causal_language/README.md

 ## Universal Program Example

-**multiply_universal.json** - A program that runs on ALL THREE execution environments!
+**multiply_universal.json** - A program that runs on all three execution environments.

 The program: